tylerstraub/lemonade/docs/server/server_integration.md

 lemonade-server serve --no-tray
 ```

-On Windows installations created with the Lemonade installer, the server can also read
+Regardless of how Lemonade Server is installed or launched, it can read its host,
-its host, port, log level, Llama.cpp backend, and context size from environment
+port, log level, Llama.cpp backend, and context size from environment variables.
-variables.
-Set `LEMONADE_HOST`, `LEMONADE_PORT`, `LEMONADE_LOG_LEVEL`,
+Set `LEMONADE_HOST`, `LEMONADE_PORT`, `LEMONADE_LOG_LEVEL`, `LEMONADE_LLAMACPP`,
-`LEMONADE_LLAMACPP`, or `LEMONADE_CTX_SIZE` before launching `lemonade-server` to
+or `LEMONADE_CTX_SIZE` before launching `lemonade-server` by any method to
 override the default settings without editing the startup script.

 You can also run the server as a background process using a subprocess or any preferred method.